Racism

 By Contested Histories Initiative

 The Edmund Pettus Bridge in Selma, Alabama, holds the dichotomous and, at times, violentlegacy of race in the American South.
-It memorialises Edmund Pettus, a leader of the Whitesupremacist Ku Klux Klan, and it was a site of pivotal Civil Rights Movement protests in the 1960s.Two petitions to rename the… Read More
+It memorialises Edmund Pettus, a leader of the Whitesupremacist Ku Klux Klan, and it was a site of pivotal Civil Rights Movement protests in the 1960s.Two petitions to rename… Read More

 Prince Albert Statue in Dublin